Orasund/elm-game-template/docs/Scripts.md

-# Contained Scripts
+# Node.js Scripts

 ## CreateZip.js

-Compresses the folder assets and the files elm.js and index.html into a zip.
+Compresses the folder `assets` and the file `index.html` into a zip.

 ```
 node script/createZip.js <OutputPath>